In this post we'll cover:

 How is mirin similar to sushi vinegar?

-Mirin is a kind of rice wine, sweet in flavor.
-However, the brands that one uses might taste like sugar water with a slight tinge of sourness to it.
+Mirin is a kind of rice wine that’s sweet in flavor.
+However, the brands that you use might taste like sugar water with a slight tinge of sourness to it.

 Sushi vinegar is also sweet with a little sourness to it, but it’s made out of rice vinegar, with added ratios of salt and sugar (5:1:2).
 Also, this vinegar is only used in making sushi rice.

 As a matter of fact, no!
 You can’t use just any vinegar for sushi, but there are some exceptions.